 - Spending a lot of wasted energy getting to source, or

-- Dog that runs over to the boxes and lies down to indicate without going to source
+- Dog that runs over to the boxes and lies down to indicate without ever going to source.

 Sourcing Test #3 – Move the Hot Box to Create Tempting Residual Odor

 Right after test #2, move the hot box up to the top of the tower of boxes.
 (Generally, nose level hides are easiest while high hides are more difficult.)
 Do not age the hide, but start your search right away.
 Your dog will be tempted to false alert on the residual odor remaining in the air lower down.
-Are you happy with his performance or does your dog fail to work to source?
+Are you happy with their performance or do you want to improve that component with remedial training?

-Dogs who underperform in these tests may benefit from practicing sourcing.
-In part 2, we’ll show you how.
+Dogs who underperform in the tests above may benefit from practicing sourcing.
+In Part 2 of this article, I’ll show you how.

 How did you do when you tested your dog’s sourcing?
 Drop us a line in the comments below.